 Students using school property and equipment can be fined for excessive wear and abuse of the property and equipment.
 The fine will be used to pay for the damage, not to make a profit.

 Late fines can be avoided when students return borrowed materials promptly.
 Their use may be needed by others.

-Failure to pay fines, fees, or charges may result in student being exempt from school dances.
+Failure to pay fines, fees, or charges may result in the withholding of grades and credits.

 STUDENT FUND-RAISING